Shubhayu-Banerjee/DeafCeption-Code/README.md

 *To be heard, To be expressed*

-In Development

->Currently working with Indian Sign Language
+>In Development, Currently working with Indian Sign Language

 > ⚠️ This project is under a custom license.
 > It is **not open-source** for reuse.
 Forks are for personal viewing and learning only.